Meet the cast of McDonald and Dodds - TheNewsTrace

 Who’s Pete Wattal?
 Megan’s husband.
 He’s a lawyer, and he’s additionally decided that she ought to inherit the Crockett empire.

 What else has Navin Chowdhry been in?
-Current years have seen him tackle roles in Our Lady, Subsequent of Kin, The Alternative, and The Finish of the F***ing World (enjoying Tony).
-He performed a Resistance Cargo Pilot in Star Wars: The Final Jedi, and on TV he’s been DC Asap Qureshi in A Contact of Material, Anwar in Physician Foster and Kurt in Lecturers.
-Again in 2005 he performed a personality known as Indra Ganesh in Physician Who, alongside Christopher Eccleston.
+Current years have seen him tackle roles in Our Woman, Subsequent of Kin, The Substitute, and The Finish of the F***ing World (taking part in Tony).
+He performed a Resistance Cargo Pilot in Star Wars: The Final Jedi, and on TV he’s been DC Asap Qureshi in A Contact of Material, Anwar in Physician Foster and Kurt in Academics.
+Again in 2005 he performed a personality referred to as Indra Ganesh in Physician Who, alongside Christopher Eccleston.

 Susannah Fielding performs Tamara Valentine

 Who’s Tamara Valentine?
 The second daughter.
-She and and husband Jack have their very own artwork dealership, and they’re determined to reveal to her father that she ought to be the one to take over the household enterprise.
+She and and husband Jack have their very own artwork dealership, and they’re determined to exhibit to her father that she must be the one to take over the household enterprise.

 Jack Ashton performs Jack Valentine